boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 Blech is a german word, and roughly translates to bare metal.
 As its name suggest, a Blech program can run in pretty much anything
-- directly on "the Blech" in an embedded devices.
+- directly on "the Blech" in an embedded devices,
-- on top of a realtime OS
+- on top of a realtime OS,
-- as a safety-critical component integrated via some middle-ware
+- as a safety-critical component integrated via some middle-ware,
-- in combination with a simulation model you name it.
+- in combination with a simulation model,

+you name it.

-### Blech is made for ...
+### Blech is made for the safety- and realtime-critical, reactive, embedded domain

 There is a list of requirements for Blech, that has found its way into the language design:

-- Time-driven and event-driven program execution
+- time-driven and event-driven program execution,
-- Predictable and deterministic semantics
+- predictable and deterministic semantics,
-- Synchronous concurrency
+- synchronous concurrency,
-- Hard real-time
+- hard real-time,
-- Predictable memory usage and execution time
+- predictable memory usage and execution time,
-- Compile-time mechanism for structuring and variants
+- compile-time mechanism for structuring and variants,
-- Safe shared memory
+- safe shared memory,
-- Safe type system
+- safe type system,
-- Expressive and productive language
+- expressive and productive language,
-- A "cool" development environment.
+- a "cool" development environment.

 The Blech core language is designed to eliminate frequent difficulties with C/C++.
 With its domain focus and the synchronous MoC, we restrict the language to: